Cautious Optimizers: Improving Training with One Line of Code: Abstract

 \section{Abstract}

 AdamW has been the default optimizer for transformer pretraining.
 For many years, our community searched for faster and more stable optimizers with only constrained positive outcomes.
-In this work, we propose a \textbf{single-line modification in Pytorch} to any momentum-based optimizer, which we rename cautious optimizer, e.g. C-AdamW and C-Lion.
+In this work, we propose a \textbf{one-line modification in Pytorch} to any momentum-based optimizer, which we rename cautious optimizer, e.g. C-AdamW and C-Lion.
 Our theoretical result shows that this modification preserves Adam's Hamiltonian function and it does not break the convergence guarantee under the Lyapunov analysis.
 In addition, a whole new family of optimizers is revealed by our theoretical insight.
-Among them, we pick the simplest one for empirical experiments, showing not only speed-up on Llama and MAE pretraining up to $1.47$ times, but also better results in LLM post-training tasks.
-Code is available at \url{https://github.com/kyleliang919/C-Optim}.
+Among them, we pick the simplest one for empirical experiments, showing not only consistent speed-up on LLM pretraining, but also image classification, with minimum extra tuning on hyperparameters.